johanaarstein/dotlottie-player/README.md

 ![Awesome Vector Animations](/gitAssets/readmeBanner.svg)

 This started as a fork of [@dotlottie/player-component](https://github.com/dotlottie/player-component), mainly made to address issues with canvas-rendering and aspect-ratio settings.
-We've since added some functionalies, and tweaked some configurations, and in our humble opinion this is now the most versatile and effective Lottie Web Component package out there.
+We've since added some functionalies here and tweaked some configurations there.
+This component is now SSR compatible, and is a fraction of the size it had when we started out.
+In our humble opinion this is now the most versatile and effective Lottie Web Component package out there.

 ## Demo